Parker Library, Corpus Christi College: History

 Though he had already been collecting manuscripts for many years, Parker received official support from the Privy Council in 1568 to continue his search for important historical and religious documents throughout the country.
 This letter is now preserved in the Parker library in CCCC MS 114a, p.49.
 As one of the architects of the Elizabethan Settlement and the modern Church of England, Parker was keenly interested in collecting and preserving manuscripts from Anglo-Saxon England as evidence of an ancient English-speaking church independent of Rome.
 Parker wished to demonstrate an apostolic succession for the English Church.
 The original gift from Parker consisted of about 480 manuscripts and around 1000 printed books spanning the 6th–16th centuries.

+The historian James D. Wenn has suggested that Parker may have enjoyed the protection of Sir Rowland Hill of Soulton, Shropshire, during his period of disfavour under Mary I, when this collection would have been in danger, along with Parker himself; Hill was the publisher of the Geneva Bible and joined Parker as a Commissioner for Ecclesiastical Cases in 1559.

 As early as the sixteenth century, this collection was recognised as a unique treasure, and Parker did not bequeath it without any strings.
 Within the terms of his endowment, Parker stated that if any more than a certain number of books were lost, the rest of the collection would pass first to Gonville and Caius College, Cambridge and then (in the event of any more losses) to Trinity Hall, Cambridge.
 Every few years, representatives from both of those colleges ceremonially inspect the collection for any losses.
 Parker placed a similar condition on the silver that he also bequeathed to the college, and these stipulations are part of the reason that Corpus Christi College retains to this day the entirety of the library and the silver collection, as they were unable to sell off (or melt down) the less valuable parts of either collection without losing both.

 The collection has been housed in the Wilkins' Room, along the length of the south side of New Court within the college, since 1827.
 The ground floor, which was until 2006 the college's student library, has been converted into a temperature-controlled, fire-proof vault and separate reading room for visiting academics.

-The current librarian is Dr Philippa Hoskins, elected as the second Donnelley Fellow Librarian in 2019.
+The current librarian is Philippa Hoskins, elected as the second Donnelley Fellow Librarian in 2019.
 In 2004 the college established The Friends of The Parker Library, a small subscription-based club in order to raise money and secure the future of the library.